-As at the date of this report, inflation is at a record high and interest rates continue to rise.
-These global measures have resulted in a slow recovery of the economy, decreased commodity prices and tightened financial markets.
-These circumstances have casted uncertainties in the Company's liquidity and going concern.
-The Company will require financing to continue as a going concern in the coming year.
+As at the date of this report, interest rates and inflation continue to rise.
+The global monetary measures have impeded economic recovery, increased volatility in commodity prices and tightened financial markets.
+These circumstances have casted uncertainties in the Company's liquidity.
+To continue as a going concern, the Company will require financing for the next twelve months.